Tibiritabara/typescript-express-mongo-games-database/backend/README.md

 The app will use the ports `8081` for the API, `27017` for the MongoDB instance, and `6379`for Redis.
 You will be able to access the api by hitting [http://localhost:8081/docs](http://localhost:8081/docs)

+Please find a set of [insomnia](https://insomnia.rest/) samples on `./docs/insomnia_samples.json` to easily trigger the requests from a REST client.

 ### Executing the API test suite

 The API can be tested harnessing Docker and docker compose.
 Please ensure these components are installed locally on your machine.
 The project includes a convenient `Makefile` to simplify the test execution process, so feel free to just run: